akdimitri/RRAM_COMPILER/README.md

 **Comparison of Versions**

 The difference between version 1 and version 2 are in Schematic and Layout Implementation.
 The following two figures do not include the execution time of DRC, LVS, PEX where the same functions are used.
+The show the execution time in seconds and the speed up for a RRAM array of SIZExSIZE.

 <img src="https://github.com/akdimitri/RRAM_COMPILER/blob/main/images/Execution_withouth_verification.png" width="400">
 <img src="https://github.com/akdimitri/RRAM_COMPILER/blob/main/images/speed_up_Execution_withouth_verification.png" width="400">